the-soph-ia/litter_masking/README.md

 - - Get object's position relative to the camera
 - - Improve detection algorithm
 - - Add detection for multi-colored or unique pieces of trash

+# Different Approaches
+### Iteration 1:
+I used a simple color mask through OpenCV to filter out certain colors from the image.
+I focused on filtering out white-ish tones since that's the color of most cigarettes, plastics, and paper trash, so even getting that much would be useful.
+This model worked decently, though it was definitely better suited for high-contrast environments.
+I did not add any way to track the object's location, so the only use at this stage is in visual recognition, not tracking.

+### Iteration 2:
+In an attempt to make the litter detection more dynamic relative to the ground around it, I tried creating a graph of the hue values throughout each image frame.
+By finding the peaks in the graph, I could isolate chunks of color at a time.
+However, this process ended up making the code run much slower with minimal to no benefit relative to the previous method.
+While in theory it should be possible to tweak this method and make it work better, especially for detecting different types of trash that aren't white, there are a lot of parameters to consider; it would probably be better to move on to contouring and focus on how to gather the object's position at any given time.